learn-the-web/topics/javascript-effects.md

 ## Scrolling animations

-With Javascript we can detect lots of things happening to the browser, specifically what happens to the window.
+With JavaScript we can detect lots of things happening to the browser, specifically what happens to the window.

 The browser window fires a bunch of events that we can listen to.
 The ones I use most often are `resize` and `scroll`.